CallidusRobot/Documentation/CAD.md

 # CAD
 ## TODO
 - Cannon/Camera/ToF assembly
-- Top cover with DMD
+- Top cover with DMD, accelerometer and magnetometer mounts
 - RFID/Line sensor assembly
-- Inner frame with PCB, accelerometer and magnetometer mounts, speaker holder and battery holder
+- Inner frame with PCB, speaker holder and battery holder

 ## Remarks
 - Magnetometer and accelerometer should be on-axis and away from electric/magnetic fields